Home > Software and Apps > Maximizing Efficiency: A Cheatsheet to Master Google Drive

 Whether you are a professional, a student hungry for knowledge, or the average layman who occasionally accesses Google Drive to manage your files, images, and videos, everyone can benefit from a bit more efficiency.
 I’ve prepared this cheat sheet for Google Drive after using the service extensively both in my personal and professional life.

-The ultimate cheatsheet to master Google Drive:
+The ultimate Google Drive guide:

 1. Find the right file with “Search Within”